For our clients and patients, changing diet requires time, energy, and money.

 Nutrition can bridge that gap and help overcome challenges with genes and biochemical pathways that are not functioning optimally and can help address and overcome environmental exposures.

-As we just discussed, the interaction between our environment and genes is the main cause of chronic disease.
+The interaction between our environment and genes is the main cause of chronic disease.
 Let’s dive into these…

 Environmental exposures such as chemicals, mold, infections, and toxins can create vulnerability, depletion of nutrients, and damage to a person.